 • Management can guide selling efforts

-• Higher costs due to duplication of effort within geographies and customer accounts
+• Higher costs due to duplication of efforts within geographies and customer accounts

 • Coordination required when more sales reps have the same geography/accounts

-This is also known as customer sales force structure and means that sales reps are grouped by customer or industry.
+This is also known as customer sales force structure, and it means that sales reps are grouped by customer or industry.

-• Sales reps know the needs of their customers and build stronger relationships with them
+• Sales reps understand the needs of their customers and build stronger relationships

 • Management control can be strategically allocated to different markets